daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 One thing that is a little tougher if you have types not as definition files is how you can make them available.

-Generally speaking you will need to ask your users to add a `tsconfig.json` like this
+Generally speaking, you will need to ask your users to add a `tsconfig.json` like this
 ```json
 {
   "compilerOptions": {